ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_includes.rst

 Please refer to  :doc:`playbooks_reuse` for documentation concerning the trade-offs one may encounter when using each type.

-Also be aware that this behaviour changed in 2.4; prior to that Ansible version only ``include`` was available, and it behaved differently depending on context.
+Also be aware that this behaviour changed in 2.4.
+Prior to Ansible 2.4, only ``include`` was available and it behaved differently depending on context.

 .. versionadded:: 2.4